Lomaland: Historic buildings

 At its height, the community consisted of at least five or six dozen buildings, some quite distinctive.
 By 1900, the campus was dominated by the imposing Academy Building and the adjoining Temple of Peace.
 Both buildings were constructed in the Theosophical vernacular that included a flattened arch motif and whimsical references to antiquity.
 The buildings were topped by amethyst domes, which were lighted at night and could be seen offshore.
 The entrance to the Temple of Peace was dominated by two massive carved doors that symbolized the Theosophical Principles of spiritual enlightenment and human potential.
 These doors are currently located in the archives of the San Diego Historical Society.
 The sculptor, Reginald Machell, was educated in England, but moved to Lomaland with the community in 1899.
 The interior furnishings he carved for the Academy Building were influenced by the Symbolist style popular in Europe at that time.
 Machell also supervised the woodworking school at Point Loma.
 Agricultural experimentation was essential to the Lomaland community's desire to be self-sufficient in all respects.

 Lomaland had public buildings for the entire community and several private homes.
 The home of Albert Spalding, the sporting goods tycoon, was built in 1901.
 The building combines late-Victorian wooden architecture with historical motifs such as the modified Corinthian column (now shaped like a papyrus leaf) and flattened arches.
-The amethyst dome was restored by a team of scholars led by Dr. Dwayne Little of the department of history and political science at San Diego State University in 1983.
+The amethyst dome was restored by a team of scholars led by Dr. Dwayne Little of the department of history and political science at Point Loma Nazarene University in 1983.

 The first Greek theater in North America was built on this site in 1901.
 It was used for sporting events and theatrical performances.
 Tessellated pavement and stoa were added in 1909.
 The theatre was the site of a number of productions of Greek and Shakespearean dramas.

 Cabrillo Hall, which served as the International Center Headquarters, and the Brotherhood Headquarters (also called "Wachere Crest" and "Laurel Crest"), was completed in 1909.
 It served as office for the Theosophical Society and as a residence for Katherine Tingley after 1909.
 It was originally located on the west side of Pepper Tree Lane but was moved in the early 2000's to the east side.
 Cabrillo Hall is currently the home of the Communication Studies department.

 The reception area was housed in a rectangular building known as the Executive Building.
 This multi-purpose structure was originally located just southwest of the Academy Building.
 It served a variety of functions that included telephone and mail services; in 1908 it was used as a display center for the Woman's Exchange and Mart.
 The unusual truss design in the interior of the building emphasized the square and the circle, which were symbolic of heaven and earth.